AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 ### 2.2.
 Robot Driving Mechanism

 The robot uses a parallel steering geometry; a front SPIKE™ Large Motor steers the front wheels of the robot parallel to each other.
 Meanwhile, the robot is propelled by a rear-wheel drive (RWD) transmission , where power from the rear SPIKE™ Large Motor drives the rear wheels, propelling the robot forward or backward.
 This steering geometry and transmission setup was chosen by the team because it is commonly used in the Future Engineers Category.
-Additionally, the team experimented and concluded that the RWD system offer better handling of the robot compared to the front-wheel drive (FWD).
+Additionally, the team experimented and concluded that the RWD system offered better handling of the robot compared to the front-wheel drive (FWD).

 <img src = "https://github.com/AbeBuck/BSU-Spartan-Team_FE-2024/blob/main/Discussion%20Images/2.2.1.png?">